Su Luopei (Robert Spence) Phonetics with Listening Practice (British), SoSe 2023

 A more detailed version of the plan will be published shortly.
 It will detail the work to be done before and after each session, as well as showing which activities we will be engaged in during each (virtual or face-to-face) meeting.

-Here is the official chart of phonetic symbols published by the International Phonetic Association:
+Here is the official chart of phonetic symbols published by the International Phonetic Association, together with an extended version that contains additional symbols that are in widespread use:

-You don’t need to know all of those symbols, but it’s probably a good idea to have constant access to that chart.
+You don’t need to know all of those symbols, but it’s probably a good idea to have constant access to a full IPA chart.

 Here is the text I would like you to read aloud, so that I can work out which pronunciation problems you need to work on in this course: